 Q: What are the disadvantages of dental implants?

-A: Since dental implant surgery is actually a surgical procedure, albeit a minor one, there is always the possibility of an infection occurring, or for pain and inflammation to develop.
+A: Since dental implants procedure is actually a surgical procedure, albeit a minor one, there is always the possibility of an infection occurring, or for pain and inflammation to develop.
 If any of these eventualities does occur, your dental professional will be able to help you manage them as efficiently as possible.
 There's also a possibility that you may not have sufficient jawbone to support the titanium implant which gets installed, and in that case, bone and gum grafting procedures might be necessary.
 This of course will increase the cost of your dental implant, but you should keep in mind that this upfront investment will undoubtedly bring you huge dividends in the future.

 Q: Are dental implants removable or are they fixed in place?